-Whether you’re looking to change careers, advance your career within the education field, or are looking to make an impact in the way people learn, eLearning and instructional design offers you that and more.
+Whether you’re looking to change careers, advance your career within the education field, or are looking to make an impact in the way people learn, instructional design offers you that and more.

 “It’s really a field of the future,” Mahler says.
-“It’s for you if you like variety in your work because it’s constantly changing.
-That’s what makes eLearning and instructional design interesting.”
+“If you like variety in your work, it’s the field for you because it’s constantly changing.
+That’s what makes instructional design interesting.”

 In fact, one of the greatest aspects of instructional design is that it can be applied to a broad range of education-driven organizations including K-12 schools, higher education institutions, corporations, non-profits, and more.
 For this reason, people with a wide variety of backgrounds are able to excel in instructional design and create fulfilling, impactful careers.